theasp/docker-acme.sh/README.md

 In a nutshell, docker-acme.sh supports DNS mode only.

 ## How to use docker-acme.sh
 I have already built a docker image —— `m31271n/acme.sh`.
-Use it.

 Run a container: